5 simple ways to lower your environmental impact at home

-In the wake of the global climate emergency strikes, most of us are (or should be!) taking stock of our own personal impact on our environment.
+In the wake of the global climate emergency, most of us are taking stock of our own personal impact on our environment.

 On a macro scale, comprehensive ‘Whole House Retrofit’ improvements such as solid wall insulation , installing photovoltaic or solar water heating panels and replacing windows would be first on our list of home retrofit to-dos.
 Some of these improvements have proved transformational to the homeowners in our case studies here.
 However, there are other simpler improvements that aren’t as extensive and can be managed on a smaller budget.

-Interested in doing your bit for the environment and want to get started immediately?
-As time is of the essence during this era of climate emergency, here are 5 practical and straightforward tips to get you on your way to lowering your environmental impact at home pronto.
+So, if you’re interested in doing your bit for the environment and want to get started immediately, here are 5 practical and straightforward ways to lower your environmental impact at home.

 1: Install low energy lighting in all rooms